 You can use other file formats too!

-Give it a try, if you have saved comic books in your PC.
-Or even if you distribute them informally, since the format is getting quite popular.
+Give it a try, if you have saved comic books in your PC as a bunch of images.
+Or even if you make them and distribute them informally, since the format is getting quite popular.